tlshaheen/api_docs/doc/donations_api.md

 Update Endpoint
 ---------------

-Updates the Donation with the provided id to have the provided data.
-Returns a full representation of the updated Donation.
+The endpoint updates the donation with the provided id to have the provided data.
+Returns a full representation of the updated donation.
 Returns errors if the updating fails.

 ```
 PUT /api/v1/donations/:id